Table of Contents[Hide][Show]

 PlatinumGames makes our list yet again with this time their Nintendo Switch exclusive, Astral Chain.
 Similar to the Bayonetta series, this is a fast-paced hack and slash style game where humanity is on the brink of extinction.
 The story can get a bit complex, it’s a science-fiction style game that takes place several decades into the future.
 Players are a task force that’s fighting against a supernatural enemy.
 Still, it’s a fun game that plays out similar to PlatinumGames previous releases and if you own a Nintendo Switch it’s a game worth checking out.

 Bright Memory is an intense and fast-paced FPS.
 This title will put players into the role of Shelia who is attempting to stop a military organization from awakening a supernatural power that will raise the dead.
 While the game features quite a bit of gunplay, players do have a katana sword that they can whip out and slice up enemies.
-With that said, the game is also receiving a free update which is Bright Memory: Infinite.
-We’re supposed to receive this game sometime this year which will not only expand on the narrative but also help flesh out more of the gameplay mechanics as well.
+With that said, it’s worth getting Bright Memory: Infinite as it’s now available for players.
+Developers not only expand on the narrative but also tweak the gameplay mechanics.
+It’s a worthwhile enhancement to check out, especially if you had only played Bright Memory when it was first released.gameplay mechanics as well.

 If you enjoyed the Attack on Titan anime or manga series then you might have already tried the games.
 However, if you missed out on the games, then we would recommend checking into Attack on Titan 2.
 This is a newly expanded game from the first installment, but rather than playing a particular character from either the show or manga storyline, you’re a custom created protagonist.
 It’s a bit of a means to see the big moments from a different kind of angle.